DreamEcho100/solidjs-reactivity-learn/iteration-2/migration-guide/05-computation-states.1.md

 - Cook in the right order (topological) 📊
 - Serve one perfect meal (efficiency) ✨

+**And runUpdates is the head chef** 👨‍🍳 that:
+- Takes all orders at once (batching) 📝
+- Preps ingredients first (Updates/memos) 🥗
+- Cooks the main course (Effects) 🍖
+- Serves everything fresh (consistency) 🍽️

 This is how Solid.js stays fast and glitch-free! 🎉

 ---